storj-archived/sips/sip-hdnodeid.md

 ### Message Format and Authentication

-This specification extends the message format for a contact to include `hdNodeKey` and `hdNodeIndex`.
+This specification extends the message format for a contact to include `hdKey` and `hdIndex`.

 ```json
 {